Definite fillings of lens spaces: Introduction

-\begin{cor} If $L(p,q)$ is a lens space as in Theorem~\ref{thm:main}\ref{it:combinatorial} with a tight contact structure, then it has a unique symplectic filling up to blowups and diffeomorphisms.
-In particular, the base space of the miniversal deformation of the corresponding cyclic quotient singularity has a unique component.\end{cor} \begin{proof} Suppose $X$ is a minimal symplectic filling of a lens space $L(p,q)$ that satisfies Theorem~\ref{thm:main}\ref{it:combinatorial} with a tight contact structure.
-Recall that every symplectic filling of a lens space is negative-definite~\cite{Schonenberger, Etnyre:2004-1}.
-By Theorem~\ref{thm:main}, we have that $Q_{X}\cong Q_{X(p,q)}\oplus\langle-1\rangle^n$.
-Since $X$ is minimal, by Lisca's classification~\cite[Theorem 1.1]{Lisca:2008-1} we have that $X$ is diffeomorphic to $X(p,q)$.
-The conclusion about the miniversal deformation follows from the one-to-one correspondence given by~\cite{NemethiPopescu}.\end{proof}
+\begin{cor} Let $L(p,q)$ be a lens space as in Theorem~\ref{thm:main}\ref{it:combinatorial}.
+If $\xi$ is a tight contact structure on $L(p,q)$, then any minimal symplectic filling of $(L(p,q),\xi)$ is diffeomorphic to $X(p,q)$.
+Moreover, the base space of the miniversal deformation of the cyclic quotient singularity corresponding to $L(p,q)$ has a unique component. \end{cor} \begin{proof} Suppose $X$ is a minimal symplectic filling of $(L(p,q),\xi)$.
+By \cite[Theorem~1.1]{Etnyre-Roy:2021-1}, we may assume that $X$ is a minimal filling for the standard contact structure on $L(p,q)$.
+Every symplectic filling of a lens space is negative-definite~\cite{Schonenberger, Etnyre:2004-1}, so Theorem~\ref{thm:main}, shows that $Q_{X}\cong Q_{X(p,q)}\oplus\langle-1\rangle^n$ for some $n\geq 0$.
+However, since $X$ is minimal, Lisca's classification~\cite[Theorem 1.1]{Lisca:2008-1} shows that $X$ is diffeomorphic to $X(p,q)$.
+The conclusion about the miniversal deformation follows from the one-to-one correspondence given by~\cite{NemethiPopescu}. \end{proof}

-It is natural to ask if there is a way to classify lens spaces that admit a unique symplectic filling up to blowups and diffeomorphisms.
-Unfortunately, there are many lens spaces which do not satisfy Theorem~\ref{thm:main}\ref{it:combinatorial} and yet only have one symplectic filling (e.g.\ $L(n,n-1)$ with $n\geq 4$).
-Even though Lisca's work provides a method to construct all symplectic fillings of a given lens space, it seems combinatorially challenging to obtain a description for all the lens spaces that admit a unique symplectic filling up to blowups and diffeomorphisms.
-Therefore, we pose this as a question: \begin{ques} Is it possible to characterize all lens spaces with a unique symplectic filling up to blowups and diffeomorphisms? \end{ques}
+Unfortunately, there are many lens spaces which do not satisfy Theorem~\ref{thm:main}\ref{it:combinatorial} and yet only have one minimal symplectic filling up to diffeomorphism for any tight contact structure (e.g.\ $L(n,n-1)$ with $n\geq 4$ \cite{Lisca:2008-1}).
+Even though Lisca's work provides a method to construct all symplectic fillings of a given lens space, it seems combinatorially challenging to obtain a description of all the lens spaces that admit a unique minimal symplectic filling up to diffeomorphism.
+Therefore, we pose this as a question: \begin{ques} Is it possible to characterize all lens spaces $L(p,q)$ such that a minimal symplectic filling of $(L(p,q),\xi)$ for any tight contact structure $\xi$ is diffeomorphic to $X(p,q)$? \end{ques}